nima-htm/ss-web-server/README.md

 ## Documentation

-To know more about the details, installation and test the project you can go on []
+To know more about the details, installation and test the project you can check on [Documentation](https://github.com/nima-htm/ss-web-server/blob/main/.DOCUMENTATION.md).

 ## Contribute

-Please share your ideas about this projects through the issues, and send your opinions or criticism to my email address : nimahassani84@gmail.com
+Please share your ideas about this projects through the issues, and send your opinions or criticism to my email address: nimahassani84@gmail.com.